With the advent of SQL Server 2012 comes the ability to create user-defined server roles, a huge step forward for SQL management.

 Figure 3 You can apply your user-defined role to other server roles.

 To nest server roles using T/SQL, you’ll still have to use the Alter Server Role statement with the Add Member syntax.
 For example, to make the ViewServerState user-defined server role a member of the setupadmin fixed server role, you’d alter the setupadmin fixed server role.
 Then you’d add the ViewServerState user-defined server role as a member:

-ALTER SERVER ROLE [setupadmin] ADD MEMBER [ViewServerState]
+ALTER SERVER ROLE [setupadmin] ADD MEMBER [ViewServerState] GO

 User-defined server roles have many uses.
 There are dozens of instance-level rights you can grant to a user-defined server role to simplify managing these rights.
 You could also create a junior DBA role that grants some rights, but not full systems administrator rights.
 You could create an AlwaysOnAdmin group, which would allow rights to failover an AlwaysOn database (which must be done from within SQL Server) without having full systems administrator rights.